RobertsLab/sams-notebook/drafts/2023-03-03-Daily-Bits---March-2023.md

 - Submitted for coral miRNA sequencing to genohub.

 - Still trying to figure out UniProt API.
 Responses from UniProt help desk were mostly unhelpful at this time.

+- CEABIGR meeting.

+  - Yaamini showed a bunch of dot plots of transcriptional noise.

 ---